Meet the team

 Director | Speech Pathologist

-Our director, Atara Lebransky is a Certified Practising Speech Pathologist (CPSP) who has always had a special interest and passion in supporting people on the Autism Spectrum and its co-morbid counterparts.
+Atara Lebransky is a Certified Practising Speech Pathologist (CPSP) who has always had a special interest and passion in supporting people on the Autism Spectrum and its co-occurring counterparts.
 She understands that navigating the social sphere can be challenging and sometimes extra guidance is needed.
-Atara creates a warm, supportive, safe and inclusive environment.
 Atara also has extensive experience supporting clients with selective mutism.
 Through building social skills and supporting communication, she is motivated to empower and renew people’s sense of self confidence, independence, resilience, and optimism for the future.
-Atara undertook training with world renowned Clinical Psychologist, Dr Elizabeth Laugeson and was a recipient of the PEERS program adolescent training scholarship.
+Atara undertook training with world renowned Clinical Psychologist, Dr Elizabeth Laugeson at UCLA and was a recipient of the PEERS program adolescent training scholarship.
 Atara is also trained in the Michelle Garcia Winner Social Thinking program and has implemented this throughout paediatric settings including schools, clinics and holiday program intensives.
 In addition, Atara has experience supporting gender diverse clients with their voice transition and is the co-founder of the app VoiceShift.

 Dr Iona Walker